pswk1/github-search/README.md

 This application is created with React components and makes a call to the Github API to search its users.
 It utilizes functional components with hooks and the Context API.

+## Contributors

+Developed by Peter Kang as part of the React Front to Back course by Brad Traversy.

 ## Application

 [Link to application](https://pk-github-search.netlify.app/)